Mitsubishi Heavy shares drop after cyber attack

 Mitsubishi Heavy shares dropped 2.1 percent in early trade, versus a fell 1.4 percent fall in the benchmark Nikkei average .N225.

-The company, Japan's biggest defence contractor, said on Monday that its computer system was accessed and some network information, such as IP addresses, may have been leaked.
+The company, Japan's biggest defense contractor, said on Monday that its computer system was accessed and some network information, such as IP addresses, may have been leaked.

 The firm is currently looking in the size the attack, which occurred in August, and hopes to wrap up the investigation by the end of September, a company spokesman said.